 Activity encapsulates your day's activities in wonderful little concentric rings.
 At the beginning of the day one starts with a blank slate.
 The rings grow in length throughout the day based on preset goals established by the user.

-One is literally closing the loops while working toward achieving the day's goals.
+One literally closes the loops while working toward achieving the day's goals.
 As a former user of a different exercise tracking band I can say the visual cues are a superior incentive.
-They watch also reminds one to stand if one has been too sedentary for too long.
+The watch also reminds one to stand after a sedentary period.

 The myriad of uses make the watch beneficial, but incentivized fitness along with statistical analysis and progress make the watch a useful fitness tool.